stefanpems/cfs/cfs-set-X-SCUs/README.md

 Once correctly configured, clone the Logic App (use the 'Clone' button on the Overview page of the Logic App) to create additional instances, scheduled at different times of the day, that set a different number of SCUs.
 For example - just an extremely complex scenario, to better explain the concepts! -, in a working day your company may want to have these instances of this Logic App:
 * One instance, named "Baseline", firing at 7 am and 6 pm that set 2 SCUs
-* A second instance (a clone of the baseline), nanmed "Level 1", firing at 6 am and 12 pm, that set 4 SCUs
+* A second instance (a clone of the baseline), named "Level 1", firing at 6 am and 12 pm, that set 4 SCUs
 * A third instance (another clone of the baseline), named "Level 2", firing at 8 am, that set 5 SCUs
 * A fourth instance (another clone of the baseline), named "Level 3", firing at 5 am and 5 pm, that set 6 SCUs